marcin-mazurek/react-render-debugger/README.md

 ============
 A visual way to see what is (re)rendering and why.

-ES7 decorator version ported from <https://github.com/redsunsoft/react-render-visualizer>
+Decorator (experimental ES201x syntax) version ported from <https://github.com/redsunsoft/react-render-visualizer>

 Features
 --------